×

 We asked people living in Tela to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Tela, you should pack lightweight and breathable clothing due to the tropical climate.
 Include items such as shorts, t-shirts, and sandals.
 Also, pack a few long-sleeved shirts and pants to protect against mosquitoes.
 Don't forget to pack a good quality sunscreen, insect repellent, and a hat for protection from the sun.
 A reusable water bottle is also essential to stay hydrated.
 Pack your swimsuit and beach towel as Tela is known for its beautiful beaches.
 If you plan on hiking or exploring the nearby national parks, pack sturdy walking shoes and a rain jacket.
 Bring all necessary medications and a basic first aid kit, as certain medicines may not be readily available.
 Pack your important documents such as passport, driver's license, and any necessary visas or work permits.
 If you're planning on cooking, you might want to pack some of your favorite spices or condiments that may not be available locally.
 Remember to pack your electronics, including your phone, laptop, and chargers.
 An adapter may be necessary as the plug type in Honduras is different from many other countries.
-Lastly, pack some personal items that will make your new place feel like home, such as photos, favorite books, or small decor items," said one expat who made the move to Tela.
+Lastly, pack some personal items that will make your new place feel like home, such as photos, favorite books, or small decor items," said one expat in Tela.

 Get Quote